nsshommo/jaycuthrell.github.io/disclosure/index.md

 I’m often doing the meals and entertainment thing with clients and customers.
 Sometimes I get invited to VIP events that are extremely valuable in terms of the ticket price.
 I make it widely known that someone paid my way.
 Typically, I’m back the next year on my own dime if it is a solid event.
 Also, if I am dining with industry contacts, it’s a good bet I’m the one footing the bill.
 Yes, that gets expensive sometimes.

 I’m always experimenting with ways to monetize web content.
 I’ve used Google Adsense, Text Link Ads, Adbrite, Amazon Affiliates, etc… but I always end up taking them down after I’m familiar with the concepts.
 At best I’ve made $100 or so here and there.
+Currently, I am testing Amazon Affiliates for use with 404 responses on this website and other deprecated web properties that I own.

 While I don’t maintain a detailed spreadsheet or general ledger as such, I’ve had plenty of drinks and dinners where the check may have been picked up by a third party or sponsor.
 Conspicuous examples would include SxSW social events, pizza nights with local user groups, etc… but there’s also a solid possibility I’ve also been a sponsor and/or paid some form of fee or incurred expenses to be in attendance.